genglongling/M-APPLE-OS/README.md

-# **M-APPLE Agent OS: A General-Purpose Operating System for Dynamic Scheduling and Optimization **
+# **M-APPLE Agent OS: A General-Purpose Multi-Agent System for Dynamic Scheduling and Optimization**

 ```
 What if LLM and Agent lost track of information?
 Reverting back as a transaction!